4 Ways Cisco Spark Flex is Revolutionizing Cloud Migration

 Last year Cisco rolled out Spark Flex licensing as a way to help organizations shift from premises-based technology investments to cloud-based subscription models.
 Aimed at providing simplicity during the buying process, Cisco’s Spark Flex plans offer licensing portability for the enterprise that wants to take a slower, methodical approach to moving to the cloud.
 For instance, if a company isn’t quite ready or able to go all in when it comes to the cloud, Spark Flex allows for some workers or locations to continue to use on-premises solutions under their enterprise agreement while other workers/locations move to the cloud.

 While this hybrid on-prem/cloud environment isn’t new, covering it all under a single enterprise agreement is an innovation.
-It also aligns with West’s longtime strategy of helping client’s move to the cloud at their own speed and under their terms.
-This method promotes a thoughtful and customized approach to the cloud, as it doesn’t require a rip and replace strategy.
+It also aligns with West’s longtime strategy of helping businesses move to the Cloud at their own speed and under their terms.
+This method promotes a thoughtful and customized approach to the Cloud, as it doesn’t require a rip and replace strategy.
 In fact, customers can continue to leverage their existing hardware until the full financial investment is realized.